-The late Chadwick Boseman, who graduated from ‘The Mecca’ Howard University in the nation’s capital, had to have had one of the best tight neck group of friends that we have ever seen.
-They never told a soul about his condition while he first suffered from Stage 3 Cancer, and recently succumbed to Stage 4 Cancer, according to The Hollywood Reporter.
+The late Chadwick Boseman, who graduated from ‘The Mecca’ Howard University in the nation’s capital, had to have had one of the best tight neck groups of friends that we have ever seen.
+According to The Hollywood Reporter, they never told a soul about his condition while he first suffered from Stage 3 Cancer and recently succumbed to Stage 4 Cancer.

 These are the friends who stood proudly by Boseman’s side during his last days here on earth, holding some personal and private information like the four-year battle with cancer that he faced to themselves as well.
 Bravo!
 Since this is what makes (excuse my French) a damn good friend.

 THR also reported that these friends knew he was a “private person.”

 Friends like the black college grad had are ones that we can depend on: They never told what they learned from the beginning.

 Not necessarily because he probably wished that the fatal illness that took his life remained private, but more so because that is what exactly friends are for: They stood for love and loyalty in a desperate need for both of these qualities because, um, trust issues.

 Take this for an example: put yourself in Boseman’s shoes and consider your circle of friends.
 I bet that the cat would have been out of the bag faster than a 90s kid running back home after the street lights lit the block.

 No matter what would have been the case, though, especially given that they told anyone, Boseman still had to have faith and endure to the end, despite it all.
 He had to keep his mind on eternal things, not temporal things while life might have seemed bleak, at least for him.
 After all, he knew that he had faced an uphill battle.